MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smcnt/nf-smcnt-exallocatepool.md

 If <i>NumberOfBytes</i> is PAGE_SIZE or greater, a page-aligned buffer is allocated.
 Memory allocations of PAGE_SIZE or less do not cross page boundaries.
 Memory allocations of less than PAGE_SIZE are not necessarily page-aligned but are aligned to 8-byte boundaries in 32-bit systems and to 16-byte boundaries in 64-bit systems.

 A successful allocation requesting <i>NumberOfBytes</i> &lt; PAGE_SIZE of nonpaged pool gives the caller exactly the number of requested bytes of memory.
-If an allocation request for <i>NumberOfBytes</i> &gt; PAGE_SIZE succeeds and <i>NumberOfBytes</i> is not an exact multiple of PAGE_SIZE, the last page in the allocation contains bytes that are not part of the caller's allocation.
+If an allocation request for <i>NumberOfBytes</i> > PAGE_SIZE succeeds and <i>NumberOfBytes</i> is not an exact multiple of PAGE_SIZE, the last page in the allocation contains bytes that are not part of the caller's allocation.
 If possible, the pool allocator uses these bytes.
 To avoid corrupting data that belongs to other kernel-mode components, drivers must access only storage addresses that they have explicitly allocated.

 If <b>ExAllocatePool</b> returns <b>NULL</b>, the caller should return the NTSTATUS value STATUS_INSUFFICIENT_RESOURCES or should delay processing to another point in time.